CoWinkKeyDinkInc/efficientcodeofconduct/README.md

 We all know that a code of conduct helps set the ground rules for participation in communities, and more importantly helps to build a place of respect and improve diversity.
 According to the latest [FLOSS survey](http://floss2013.libresoft.es/results.en.html), we have lots of work to do in improving diversity across open source communities.

 Diversity is a part of life.
 Having a diverse contributor community from different backgrounds and organizations will help set your community up for long term success.
-[Research](http://www.scientificamerican.com/article/how-diversity-makes-us-smarter/) shows that diverse communities are more creative, diligent and innovative.
+[Research](http://www.scientificamerican.com/article/how-diversity-makes-us-smarter) shows that diverse communities are more creative, diligent and innovative.

 #### How is this code of conduct licensed?

-As this was forked from the Open Code of Conduct, it's still under the very accommodating license, [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
+As this was forked from the Open Code of Conduct, it's still under the very accommodating license, [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0).

 #### What do you mean that the open code of conduct is a template?

 It's very hard to develop a one size fits all code of conduct for open source communities, so we took template approach inspired by the [BSD license](http://opensource.org/licenses/BSD-3-Clause).
 This allows organizations to work off the core code of conduct while customizing it to their needs.

-#### What companies or communities support or use the Open Code of Conduct?
+#### What companies or communities support or use/share parts of the Open Code of Conduct?

 * Twitter: https://engineering.twitter.com/opensource/code-of-conduct
 * Box: http://opensource.box.com/code-of-conduct